 We are highly dependent upon consumer acceptance of the safety and quality of our products, as well as similar products distributed by other companies.
 Consumer acceptance of a product can be significantly influenced by scientific research or findings, national media attention, and other publicity about product use.
 A product may be received favorably, resulting in high sales associated with that product that may not be sustainable as consumer preferences change.
-Future scientific research or publicity could be unfavorable to our industry or any of our particular products and may not be consistent with earlier favorable research or publicity could have a material adverse effect on our ability to generate revenue.
+Future scientific research or publicity could be unfavorable to our industry or any of our particular products and may not be consistent with earlier favorable research or publicity.
+A future research report or publicity that is perceived by our consumers as less than favorable or that may question earlier favorable research or publicity could have a material adverse effect on our ability to generate revenue.
 Adverse publicity in the form of published scientific research, statements by regulatory authorities or otherwise, whether or not accurate, that associates consumption of our product or any other similar product with illness or other adverse effects, or that questions the benefits of our product or a similar product, or that claims that such products do not have the effect intended could have a material adverse effect on our business, reputation, financial condition, or results of operations.